 Entre 2 Rives, the typical Vietnamese restaurant of Opera

 Looking for a good Vietnamese restaurant in the heart of Paris?
-Go to Entre 2 Rives, the Vietnamese restaurant located in the Opera district since 2005.
-You can taste good traditional dishes with some novelties.
+Head for Entre 2 Rives, the Vietnamese restaurant that opened in the Opéra district in 2005.
+Here, you'll enjoy traditional dishes with a twist.
 [Read more]

 Nonette, The Hood's banh-mi and donut counter